klaytn/web3klaytn/web3rpc/README.md

-# Klaytn Open SDK
+# web3rpc

-The open SDK generates codes by language which you want to support.
+The web3rpc generates codes by language which you want to support.
 - It uses Klaytn JSON-RPC call.
 - It also makes JSON-RPC API documentation.
 - It can call the JSON-RPC post by SwaggerUI.